njalloul90/Foundation_Medicine_XML_DataExtraction/README.md

 # Descripton of Foundation Medicine's tumor sequencing xml files

-A detailed xml file is usually provided by Foundation along with a pdf report that present the major findings (general infromation, diagnosis, identified genomic alterations, biomarkers, therapeutic interventions associated with the identified alterations, and variants of unknown significance).
-A sample of the pdf report canbe found at: https://assets.ctfassets.net/vhribv12lmne/P1UbtVjOoeAcaOCWoWQkW/7e3d66f7396466156e8eb4b27d0d471b/F1CDx_SampleReport.pdf
+A detailed XML (Extensible Markup Language) data file is usually provided by Foundation Medicine (or can be requested) along with a pdf report that presents the major findings (general infromation, diagnosis, identified genomic alterations, biomarkers, therapeutic interventions and available clinical trials associated with the identified alterations, and variants of unknown significance).
+A sample of the pdf report canbe found at:

+https://assets.ctfassets.net/vhribv12lmne/P1UbtVjOoeAcaOCWoWQkW/7e3d66f7396466156e8eb4b27d0d471b/F1CDx_SampleReport.pdf

 Most bioinformatic analysis as well as clinical investigations into the patient's tumor profile require further information that is left out of the pdf report delivered to physicians.
 These include the variant allele frequencies, sequencing depth for each variant, chromosomal loci of the mutation in order to determine its effect on the gene...